gunmetal/gunmetal/README.md

 Where's the user guide and javadoc??
 It's coming, just give us a little time.
 The API isn't yet in stone.

+Currently the API is being finalized after spending most of the time so far on internal performance and capabilities.
+There isn't much explanation of anything, but some of the ideas being actively developed can be found here for the interested:  http://github.com/overengineer/gunmetal/wiki/API-Design-Scratch-Pad